 Mechanical issues – the Diesel Particulate Filter (DPF)

-Very new diesel cars (ie – built within the last 4-5 years) come fitted with a Diesel Particulate Filter (DPF).
+Diesel cars built since about 2008 (sometimes earlier) come fitted with a diesel particulate filter (DPF).
 This device collects the black soot particles you see belching from older diesel engines, especially when the engine is cold.
 The DPF stores this soot until the filter unit reaches a certain temperature and then proceeds to burn off the soot.
 It still ends up in the atmosphere, but as much finer, invisible particles rather than ugly black smoke, and is less of a health hazard (allegedly, but this is disputed).

 Misfuelling – filling up with the wrong fuel

 Was this article useful?
-Please take a moment to rate it below, and share it with your friends via Facebook, Twitter or LinkedIn.
-Thank you
+Please take a moment to share it with your friends via Facebook, Twitter or LinkedIn.
+Thank you :)